 When registering an individual servlet, specify the following attributes:

-For example, in Figure 1.1, the Servlets>Configure Servlet Attributes page of the Server Manager interface shows configuration information for a servlet whose class file buynow1A resides in the directory D:/Netscape/server4/docs/servlet/buy.
+.class extension..jar or .zip file, or a URL to a directory.
+(You cannot specify a URL as a classpath for a zip or jar file.) buynow1A resides in the directory D:/Netscape/server4/docs/servlet/buy.
 This servlet is configured under the name BuyNowServlet.
 It takes additional arguments of arg1=45, arg2=online, arg3="quick shopping".

 Figure 1.1 Configuring attributes for an individual servlet